-Asthma is the common chronic long lasting inflammatory disease of the airways characterized by variable and recurring symptoms, reversible airflow obstruction, and bronchospasam.
+Asthma is the common, long-lasting inflammatory, chronic disease of the airways characterised by variable and recurring symptoms, reversible airflow obstruction, and bronchospasm.
 Sometimes it is hereditary.
-Inflammation causes the airways to spasm and swells periodically so that the airways narrow.
-Asthma patients usually experience these symptoms most frequently during the night and in the early morning.
-Symptoms may include wheezing, coughing, chest tightness and shortness of breath.
-It is caused by a combination of genetic and environmental factors the individual then wheezes or gasps for air.
+Inflammation causes the airways to spasm and swells periodically so that the airways become narrow.
+As a result, Asthma patients usually experience more difficulty breathing, most frequently during the night and in the early morning.

-Spirometry- This test estimates the narrowing of your bronchial tubes by checking how much air you can exhale after a deep breath and how fast you can breathe out.
-Peak flow- A peak flow meter is a simple device that measures how hard you can breathe out.
-Lower than usual peak flow readings are a sign your lungs may not be working as well and that your asthma may be getting worse.
+Spirometry: This test estimates the narrowing of your bronchial tubes by checking how much air you can exhale after a deep breath and how fast you can breathe out.
+Peak flow- A peak flow meter is a simple device that measures how hard you can live out.
+Lower than usual peak flow readings are a sign your lungs may not be working well, and your Asthma may be getting worse.
 Your doctor will give you instructions on how to track and deal with low peak flow readings.

 Select the Problem/Disease for the appointment

 Now Select the doctor for your appointment